Skip to contents

 plot

-(optional) Plot ID, must be either one value, or a vector of the same length as D. This argument is used to build stand-specific HD models.
+(optional) a vector of character containing the plot ID's of the trees (linked to D and H).
+Must be either one value, or a vector of the same length as D. This argument is used to build stand-specific HD models.

 Value